pwsh-cs-tools/core/README.md

 ## Features
 - Adds ability to import NuGet/Nupkg packages downloaded by PackageManagement
   - `Import-Package`
-- Adds significantly improved asynchronous code execution by providing runspace constructors that return a dispatcher
+- (WIP) Adds significantly improved asynchronous code execution by providing runspace constructors that return a dispatcher
   - `New-DispatcherSpace`
-- For PowerShell Core on Windows, adds WinRT API back into PowerShell Core on Windows
+- (WIP) For PowerShell Core on Windows, adds WinRT API back into PowerShell Core on Windows
   - This will add UWP APIs back into PowerShell Core on Windows
+  - Will use this workaround: https://github.com/PowerShell/PowerShell/issues/13042#issuecomment-653357546